 - Dogs.
 Nothing profound about this choice.
 We just like ’em, and they make us smile.

-We’re aware that the reality of SLP life in the schools today means that none of these workload reduction tips will radically change your life.
+We’re aware that the reality of SLP life in the schools today means that none of these workload reduction tips (or these or these or these or any of these!) will radically change your life.
 The real reduction will only come from systemic changes within our profession, districts, and state and federal governing bodies.
 Our hope is that the video might hold a small nugget that will make things a little better and will help you take better care of your students and yourself.
 And if nothing else, we hope the pups make you smile, too 🙂